daniel-bernet/shoppyList_flaskBackend/readme.md

 ### Routes (/app/routes.py)

-Defines API endpoints for http requests, including user registration, login, token validation, password change, username edit, as CRUD operations for user management, products and shopping lists.
+Defines API endpoints for http requests, including but not limited to user registration, login, token validation, password change, username edit, as CRUD operations for user management, products and shopping lists.